gt-sse-center/autora-user-cookiecutter/docs/index.md

-# User Cookiecutter: Setting Up An AutoRA Workflow And Online Experiment
+# Setting Up An AutoRA Workflow And Online Experiment

-To establish a complete online closed-loop system for AutoRA, there are two key components that need to be configured:
+To establish am online closed-loop for AutoRA, there are two key components that need to be configured:

 1. AutoRA Workflow
     - This workflow can be executed locally, on a server, or using `Cylc`.
 It must have the ability to communicate with a website, allowing for writing of new conditions and reading of observation data.
-    - The AutoRA workflow can be customized by adding or removing AutoRA functions, such as AutoRA experimentalists or AutoRA theorists.
-It relies on an AutoRA Experimentation Manager to facilitate communication.
+    - The AutoRA workflow can be customized by adding or removing AutoRA functions, such as AutoRA *experimentalists* or AutoRA *theorists*.
+It relies on an AutoRA Prolific Firebase *runner* to collect data from a online experiment hosted via firebase and recruit participants via prolific.

 2. Website To Conduct Experiment:
     - The website serves as a platform for conducting experiments and needs to be compatible with the AutoRA workflow.
-      - In this setup, we use a `Node` application hosted on Firebase to serve the website.
+    - In this setup, we use a `Firbase` to hosted on website.

 To simplify the setup process, we provide a `cookiecutter` template that generates a project folder containing the following two directories:

 1. Researcher Hub:
     - This directory includes a basic example of an AutoRA workflow.
-    - You can modify this example by adding or removing AutoRA functions to create a customized AutoRA workflow that suits your requirements.
-    - The workflow incorporates an AutoRA Experimentation Manager, enabling communication with the website.
-    - The workflow also incorporates an AutoRA Recruitment Manager, enabling recruitment of participants via Prolific.

 2. Testing Zone:
     - This directory provides a basic example of a website served with Firebase, ensuring compatibility with the AutoRA workflow.